FREQUENTLY ASKED QUESTIONS

 How long do I have to wait for my appointment?
 What if I am in crisis?

-There may be a waiting period for services depending on clinician availability.
+When scheduling a non-emergent appointment, there may be a waiting period for services depending on clinician availability.
 Please be assured that we will do our best to schedule you for an appointment as soon as possible.
-If you are experiencing a crisis or have an urgent and emergent need, we will see you immediately.

 What towns does the Lakes Region Mental Health Center serve?